 Attendance at all classes is a crucial part of the education offered by Bard College Berlin.
 To account for minor circumstances, two absences will not affect the participation grade or require documentation.
 If serious circumstances require further absences, you must consult your seminar leader.
+Absences may be excused with a doctor's note or evidence of a bureaucratic appointment.
+For each unexcused absence beyond two, .15 will be deducted from the final grade.

-Bard College Berlin does not offer credit for any course in which a student has missed more than 30% of classes, regardless of the reasons for the absences.
+At Bard College Berlin, missing more than 30% of classes can result in a failing grade, regardless of the reasons for the absences.
 The full Bard College Berlin attendance policy can be found in the Student Handbook, Section 2.8.

-All sessions marked as a lecture on the schedule will take place in hybrid or online formats.
+All sessions marked as a lecture on the schedule will take place in hybrid formats.
 Information regarding these sessions will be communicated in advance.
 Since we will be using the Zoom application for online lectures, it is necessary to have this app. on your devices.
 During any online session, it is strongly encouraged to have your camera on.
-If you cannot attend class because of a covid related issue, an alternative will be made available.
-For the most up-to-date information on covid related policies, please refer to the covid information on the BCB website.